kryzlerahne/Resume-Parser/README.md

    npm run dev
    ```

-4. Open your browser and go to `http://localhost:5173` (or whatever port Vite/React is using)
+4. Open your browser and go to `http://localhost:5173` (or whatever port React is using)

 ## How to Test